 - Fairlife or other high-protein milk – for an extra protein boost

-- Unsweetened soy, cashew or oat milk – for a dairy-free option
+- Unsweetened soy, cashew, or barista-style oat milk for a dairy-free option

-💡 Tip: If you're using a plant-based milk, try to choose one that’s fortified with calcium, most are, but always good to check the label.
-And if you’re looking for a creamier result, go for something with a little fat.
-Barista-style oat milk, cashew or soy milk work really well.
+If you are using a plant-based milk, try to choose one that is fortified with calcium.
+And if you are looking for a creamier result, go for something with a little fat.
+Higher-fat milks help prevent ice crystals and give you that proper soft-serve texture.

 For creaminess: